osg-htc/docs/docs/common/yum.md

 OSG's RPM packages rely also on external packages provided by supported OSes and EPEL.
 You must have the following repositories available and enabled:

--   your OS repositories (SL 6/7, CentOS 6/7, or RHEL 6/7 repositories)
+-   OS repositories (SL 6/7, CentOS 6/7, or RHEL 6/7 repositories)
 -   EPEL repositories
--   the OSG repositories you'd like to use
+-   OSG repositories

 If one of these repositories is missing you may have missing dependencies.